searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_BIGCOMMERCE.md

 #### Search Only

+> [!NOTE]
-**Note:** If you are only integrating Search page functionality, you can use the following snippet.
+> If you are only integrating Search page functionality, you can use the following snippet.
 Otherwise skip this section and continue below to install both search, category, and brand functionality.

 - Update `REPLACE_WITH_YOUR_SITE_ID` with the correct site id.
 - If your search page url was not `/shop/`, update this as needed.